aaronsaray/slack-conversation-export/README.md

 ## Todo

-- [ ] Handle token in env too instead of command line (I'm lookin at you .bash_history)
 - [ ] Debug logging seems to write at bottleneck step registration, not execution
 - [ ] Better logging configuration for Winston
 - [ ] Separate out the package better so that people can use my downloading/parsing without having to write to a file, general refactor into classes